aidenva/aidenva.github.io/menu/about.md

 ## Outreach

 At the moment, I am focusing my outreach efforts on Harvard's campus.
-I am involved with [Harvard Advising Programs Office](https://advising.college.harvard.edu/advising-network/) as a Pre-Concentration Advisor, [Harvard SEAS InTouch](https://intouch.seas.harvard.edu/) as a Peer Staffer, and with an up-and-coming program/concentration for Harvard undergraduates.
+I am involved with [Harvard SEAS InTouch](https://intouch.seas.harvard.edu/) as a Peer Staffer and with the newest concentration on [Energy, Climate, and the Environment](https://seas.harvard.edu/energy-climate-environment) as a Course Developer.
 I am a frequent contributor to the [Vietnam Agriculture Newspaper](https://vietnamagriculture.nongnghiep.vn/renewable-energy-transition-for-rural-sustainable-development-d753818.html), and previously did the same to the [Clean Energy Finance Forum](https://cleanenergyforum.yale.edu/).
 Before starting my Ph.D., I worked in various mentoring capacities for five Vietnamese peer networks, taught at [Yale Splash](https://yale.learningu.org/learn/Splash/2019_Fall/catalog), and worked in miscellaneous energy advocacy groups on Yale's campus.

 ## Contact